matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 :::warning Important
 - Only storage slot updates are published on zkSync Era.
-- For example, if the same storage slot is updated 10 times in the same rollup block, for example, only the final update is published on Ethereum and there is therefore only one gas charge.
+- For example, if the same storage slot is updated 10 times in the same rollup block, only the final update is published on Ethereum and there is therefore only one gas charge.
 :::

 ## Fee model overview